 Abu Simbel temples Egypt information, tours, prices, booking

 Abu Simbel temples situated on the western bank of Nasser’s Lake.
-It is about 230 km southwest of Aswan (about 300 km by road).
-In fact, Abu Simbel temples complex is part of the UNESCO World Heritage Site.
+In fact, Abu Simbel temples are about 230 km southwest of Aswan.
+Moreover, the temples complex is part of the UNESCO World Heritage Site.
 Moreover, Abu Simble temples known as the “Nubian Monuments”.
 They run from Abu Simbel town downriver to Philae (near Aswan).
 The twin Abu Simbel temples originally carved out of the mountainside.
 In fact, it was during the reign of Pharaoh Ramses II in the 13th century BC.
 They are the lasting monument to himself and his queen Nefertari.
 He built the twin temples to commemorate his alleged victory at the Battle of Kadesh.
 Furthermore, he also built them to intimidate his Nubian neighbors.

 In fact, Abu Simble temples complex relocated in its entirety in 1968 on an artificial hill.
 The hill made from a domed structure, high above the Aswan High Dam reservoir.
 In fact, the relocation of Abu Simbel temples was necessary.
 It was to avoid their submerging during the creation of Lake Nasser.
 In fact, Nasser’s Lake is the massive artificial water reservoir.
 The lake formed after the building of the Aswan High Dam on the Nile River.
 Abu Simbel temples remain indeed one of Egypt’s top tourist attractions.